-If you live in the western or southwestern suburbs of Chicago and you’ve heard of Pillars, it’s likely you know something about our mental health and social services.
-Or perhaps you know about our annual gala, The Pillars Ball, which supports that programming.
+If you live in the western or southwestern suburbs of Chicago and you’ve heard of Pillars Community Health, it’s likely you know something about our mental health and social services.
+Or perhaps you know about our annual gala, The Ball, which supports that programming.

 But did you know we also have a long commitment to supporting professionals in the field?
 Our staff work hard to serve the underserved, to support and uphold our community (as figurative pillars, if you will), and that work extends to the professional community.

-“Pillars believes in investing in and equipping the next generation,” says Leslie Crea-Kammerer, PsyD, director of training and psychological testing at Pillars.
+“Pillars Community Health believes in investing in and equipping the next generation,” says Leslie Crea-Kammerer, PsyD, director of training and psychological testing at Pillars Community Health.
 “Through our internship programs, we’re ensuring the community will have proper support for behavioral health issues down the road.”

 Pillars regularly offers undergraduate, masters-level, doctoral, and post-doctoral internships.
 Click here for details about those opportunities.

 Regardless of the level, all interns receive 90 minutes to two hours of individual supervision each week.
 This gives interns a chance to talk about their goals, have someone examine their clinical work in the moment, and obtain personal support “because the work we do can trigger emotions and behaviors,” Dr. Crea-Kammerer says.